kontex-neuro/ThorVision/docs/docs/getting-started.md

 # Getting Started

-Welcome, Developers!

-This guide will walk you through building and deploying the GUI app from source.
+Welcome to the Thor Vision developer docs!
+This guide will walk you through building and deploying the app from source.

 ---